Benchmarking Tools

 system call seL4_BenchmarkSetLogBuffer

-capability for the kernel to use as a log buffer.
-This is mapped write-through
+large frame for the kernel to use as a log buffer.
+The frame will be mapped

-to avoid impacting the caches, assuming that the kernel only writes to the log
+write-through to avoid impacting the caches.
+The kernel only writes to the log

-buffer and doesn’t read to it during benchmarking.
+buffer and does not read from it during benchmarking.
 Once a benchmark is

 complete, data can be read out at user level.